SergeiKryzhanovskii/portfolio_blow/README.md

 ### Description

-Paraphrasing the words of one revolutionary (Tiler Derden): "The HTML will gain structure - there will be page layout.
+Paraphrasing the words of one revolutionary (Tyler Durden): "The HTML will gain structure - there will be page layout.
 Add CSS - there will be styled page.
-And animation and adaptability - there will be site page.
+Add animation and adaptability - there will be site page.
 Having a lot of pages - you can [BLOW][link] up everything in the World Wide Web."

 ##### The recipe is simple::
 - Some Html5;